Environment, Climate, and Animals

 Climate Crisis

-Industrial agriculture is the number one cause of water pollution and among the top drivers of climate change.
-In fact, food production today is responsible for nearly a quarter of the world’s greenhouse gas emissions.
+Industrial agriculture is among the top drivers of climate change.
+Food production today is responsible for nearly a quarter of the world’s greenhouse gas emissions.

-Instead of curtailing pollution at the source, the government wants to subsidize industry tech-fixes that only make the problem worse – for the climate and impacted communities alike.
-Factory farm gas traps methane emissions from animal manure to sell as energy, creating yet another revenue stream for factory farms.
+Instead of curtailing pollution at the source, governments often want to subsidize industry tech fixes that only make the problem worse – both for industrial’s ag’s neighbors as well as the climate.
+Factory farm gas, which industry likes to call “biogas,” traps methane emissions from animal manure to sell as energy, creating yet another revenue stream for factory farms.
 If you pay polluters for their pollution, they’re going to pollute more.
-In this way, factory farm gas encourages the expansion of factory farms, increasing greenhouse gas emissions and leaving low-income, rural, and Black and brown communities living beside factory farms to deal with more manure in their air and waterways.
+In this way, factory farm gas is a scheme to make factory farms even more dominant.

 Resources